bguthrie/shrubbery/README.md

 Sometimes it's helpful, when checking the spies and mocks for the arguments they're called with, to perform partial matching rather than full equality matching.
-Shrubbery defines a protocol, `Matcher`, with one function, `matches?`, implements some special match cases.
+Shrubbery defines a protocol, `Matcher`, with one function, `matches?`, which performs a standard `=` check by default but defines several special cases:
 Regular expressions are one notable case where this is useful.
 For example:

+ * `java.util.regex.Pattern` objects use `re-seq` on the received object.
+ * `clojure.lang.ArraySeq` objects performs `match?` on all members of the received object.
+ * `clojure.lang.Fn` objects are invoked directly with the received object.
+ * `anything` is a special matcher that always returns true.

+As an example of this in use with regexes specifically:

 ```clojure
 (deftest test-db-client